What’s The Cure For Depression And Anxiety?

 6. Everyday beauty and joy are deeply moving to HSPs.

-What are unexpected challenges of being a Highly Sensitive Person?
+What are the unexpected challenges of being a Highly Sensitive Person?

 2. Transitions are difficult and take longer.